JayVoigt/JavaMonopoly/documentation/projectProposal.md

 The primary structure of the program is demonstrated in the above diagram.
 It uses elements of MVC (model, view, controller) structures, but is not necessarily defined as one.

-- `Board` contains the game data.
+- `Board` contains the game data, with only essential or basic logic implementation.
 - `Controller` provides an interface for user input to be converted into an altered game state.
+It contains the majority of logic for the application, including the code which implements game rules and enforcement.
 - `View` provides an interactive and graphical representation of the current game state.
+It allows the player to perform an action from a set whose restrictions are context-dependent on the game state.

 ---
 &nbsp;